OfficeDev/microsoft-teams-sample-complete-node/README.md

     > Endpoint to register in Bot Framework:<br>
     > https://incredible-court.glitch.me/api/messages

 3. Using the endpoint given in the logs, register a new bot (or update an existing one) with Bot Framework by using the full endpoint as the bot's "Messaging endpoint".
+Make sure to add Teams as a channel for the bot.
 Bot registration is here (open in a new browser tab): https://dev.botframework.com/bots

     > **NOTE**: When you create your bot you will create an App ID and App password - make sure you keep these for later.